Get alerts of updates about «Quarantine and isolation»

 You have COVID-19 and are in home isolation

-These apply for people in isolation:
+The following applies for people in isolation:

 - You should have food delivered to your room or be alone in the kitchen.